Krasko25/Obsidian-Sync/Archive/Tdiary.md

 ==January 19th, 2024==
 Today I finally started my day exactly how I wanted.
 I woke up at 5:30 am, did a quick stretching, did some morning duties outside of the house, did my scoliosis routine, had a meditation and a breakfast.
 I had my entire morning routine finished at 6:45 am.
 It feels awesome.

+After the successful morning I did some good job with my homework and reading the book for my exam.
+I was even doing stretches between learning process.
+It was about 10 am and I had a lot of job done, so I decided to take a little break.